Favicon

 OTP (One-Time Password) access

-OTP access is a Publication-level security option that allows you to share Builds securely with external users who are not part of your organization — freelancers, external studios, external QA testers, and similar collaborators — without requiring them to have an Applivery account or go through your SSO.
+OTP access is a security configuration available for Private Publications that allows you to share Builds securely with external users who are not part of your organization — freelancers, external studios, external QA testers, and similar collaborators — without requiring them to have an Applivery account or go through your SSO.

 OTP access is configured per Publication and does not affect any other Publication or the global App Store authentication settings.